-Everybody bobs and shuffles for "beat, when Mark nods, summoning his flock.
+Everybody bobs and shuffles for a beat, when Mark nods, summoning his flock.

 EXT.
-WAGNER HOUSE.
-DUSK.
+WAGNER NEIGHBORHOOD DUSK

-It is a south-westem version of "Leave it to Beaver."
+It is a southwestern version of "Leave it to Beaver."
 The uniformity of Suburbia has been washed in earth tones.
 There is a red tile roof gracing every home.
 All the houses have the same anemic palm tree.
-It's a urban planner's version of hell.
+It's an urban planner's version of hell.
+A Westec Security car rolls through the shot.